Heineken Departure Roulette En Route

 What “En Route” gets right: it turns social intent into action

 The smartest part of this follow-up is not the surprise.
 It is the mechanism.
 Heineken treats social conversation as a live signal of willingness, not just commentary.
-People are no longer reacting to a brand story.
-They are pulled into it.
+Here, “social intent” means an explicit public statement like “I’d press the button,” not passive engagement.
+By acting on that signal fast enough to feel connected, the brand turns curiosity into a credible story of commitment.

 It rewards declared intent in public